The Real Reason I Wrote Real Recovery

 Every good thing given and every perfect gift is from above, coming down from the Father of lights, with whom there is no variation or shifting shadow.
 (James 1:17 NASB1995)

-I’ve used this Bible verse in multiple blog posts, but I want to emphasize—as I have before, yes—that God’s gifts to you matter and you need to use them!
-I’m not saying that you need to turn your God-given talents into a career; in fact, I might advise against that.
-(It’s essentially impossible to live on writer’s wage—seriously, y’all!)
-But just because you don’t use God’s gift in your career, that doesn’t mean you shouldn’t use it at all.
+I’ve used this Bible verse in multiple blog posts, but I want to emphasize—yes, as I have before—that God’s gifts to you matter and you need to use them!
+I’m not saying that you need to turn your God-given talents into a career.
+In fact, I might advise against that.
+(After all, it’s essentially impossible to live on writer’s wage—seriously!)
+But don’t let your gifts remain unused simply because you can’t use them in your career.

-Honestly speaking, Real Recovery was a book that I had to get out of my system.
-Writing it was not a cake walk, but I believe God enabled me to write it and have it published.
-I also believe that He can take your gifts—whether you’re passionate about writing, playing an instrument, playing a sport, shopping, cooking, etc.—and use them to impact His Church and the world.
+Honestly, Real Recovery was a book that I had to get “out of my system.”
+Writing it wasn’t a cake walk, but I believe that God enabled me to write it and provided a publisher to publish it.
+I also believe that He can use your gifts to impact the church—and the world.

 So friends, here’s to Book #2. (*dramatically raises glass of blood, sweat, and tears because she is indeed a writer at her core*) Cheers!
-Also, if you haven’t yet ordered your copy of Real Recovery: What Eating Disorder Recovery Actually Looks Like, all you have to do is click here.
-Amazon’s got you!
+Also, if you haven’t yet ordered your copy of Real Recovery yet, all you have to do is click here!